-In fact, Microsoft has pointed out that the current crisis has escalated this problem significantly, stating “…. a high concurrency of users working from home generates a large volume of Office 365 traffic which, if routed through forced tunnel VPN and on-premises network perimeters, causes rapid saturation and runs VPN infrastructure out of capacity.”
+In fact, Microsoft has pointed out that the current crisis has escalated this problem significantly, stating “…. a high concurrency of users working from home generates a large volume of Microsoft 365 traffic which, if routed through forced tunnel VPN and on-premises network perimeters, causes rapid saturation and runs VPN infrastructure out of capacity.”

 Other traffic, such as web or cloud application traffic is sent directly to the Internet.
 This removes unnecessary overhead and latency – improving performance for the user.